loum/nparcel/doc/source/init.rst

 Set the Outbound FTP Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The outbound FTP service has its own configuration file, ``ftp.conf``.
-``npinit`` will provide a package version-based default but this needs to be linked to the appropriate location::
+``topinit`` will provide a package version-based default but this needs to be linked to the appropriate location::

     $ cd ~/.top